halfbaked/grails-font-awesome-resources/README.md

 The above example I'm not using the [grails twitter bootstrap plugin](http://grails.org/plugin/twitter-bootstrap).
 When using font-awesome, I found it was best to build the bootstrap files from the original Bootstrap website and opt not to include the glyphicons sprite.
+I did however borrow some of the good work done on the plugin to integrate bootstrap with Grails paginate functionality.

 ## Usage
 You can include an icon in your HTML using the appropriate css class.
 See the [Font Awesome project on GitHub](http://fortawesome.githuCSSb.com/Font-Awesome/) for a list of the icons and their